AlexanderGomes/daycare-activity-trip/readme.md

 3. being used to building smaller applications gave me the false impression of how long it actually takes to build something, be realistic with yourself.

+4. use your state management (Redux) properly, and deal with react state better than the standard way.

+5. remove  unnecessary javascript from your project, the simplest the better it's.